|Registration information for the 2023-2024 season is now available.

 Our program group levels offer competitive swimming to all ages and skill levels, from the age of 5 to 19.
 The Group Levels are a step by step progression through the program.
 It begins with the Developmental program and ends with the Senior group.
 Moving swimmers up through the levels is the sole responsibility of the coaching staff.
-We are very proud to have specific experienced coaches running each group.
+We are very proud to have experienced coaches running each group.
 Click here for Coach’s Bios.

-Our developmental program is the beginning level of our program, and it runs in eight-week sessions.
+Our developmental program is the beginning level of our program.
 This is the level in which we hope to create a lifelong love of the sport of swimming.
 The swimmers in this group are exposed to the four competitive strokes and learning proper technique.
 They are also introduced to USA Swim meets.
 Within the developmental program, there are three groups – red, white, and grey.
-Parents select from the two practices or three practices a week option, and the coaches assign the swimmers to the appropriate group.
 Entrance Criteria: To enter the developmental program, a swimmer must be able to swim 25 yards of freestyle with rhythmic breathing and 25 yards of backstroke.
-Swimming lessons are available for swimmers not able to meet this criteria.
+Swimming lessons are available for swimmers not able to meet these criteria.